Azerbaijan`s Defense Ministry: Armenian armed units continue violating ceasefire

 AzerTAg.az

-"Military units of the armed forces of Armenia violated ceasefire 25 times throughout the day in various directions of the front, using large-caliber machine guns," Azerbaijan`s Ministry of Defense said in a statement.
+“Military units of the armed forces of Armenia violated ceasefire 24 times throughout the day in various directions of the front, using large-caliber machine guns and sniper rifles,” Azerbaijan`s Ministry of Defense said in a statement.

 “Armenian armed forces, located on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located on nameless hills in Gadabay region.”

-"The positions of Azerbaijan Army were also fired from the positions of Armenian military units located near the occupied Kuropatkino village of Khojavand region, Garakhanbayli, Horadiz villages of Fuzuli region, as well as from the positions located on nameless hills in Goranboy, Tartar and Khojavand regions," the ministry added.
+“The positions of Azerbaijan Army were also fired from the positions of Armenian military units located near the occupied Chilaburt village of Tartar region, Yusifjanli village of Aghdam region, Kuropatkino village of Khojavand region, Ashaghi Veysalli, Gorgan, Kurdlar villages of Fuzuli region, as well as from the positions located on nameless hills in Goranboy and Tartar regions,” the ministry added.

 Text contains orthographic mistake